 Not all of this will be of interest to every potential employer.
 It goes into considerable detail on some topics, and some employers will find this information useful in making a hiring decision.

-Think of this as a work in progress.
-At any given moment, there are parts of this page that are still being organized or have not been fully edited.
+It is a work in progress.
+At any given moment, parts of this page that are being re-organized or have not been fully edited.

 This is not a substitute for the concise resume I send to employers.
-Please send me an email if you need a conventional resume.
+Please let me know if you need a conventional resume.

 —Grady McAllister, M.S.
 (Training & Occupational Education)